Ensuite ideas come pretty high on a must-have list, when it comes to home luxuries.

-When it comes to home luxuries, an ensuite comes pretty high on a must-have list.
-So much so, that once you've had one, the prospect of moving elsewhere without a similar space just isn't worth thinking of.
+So much so, that once you've had one, the prospect of moving elsewhere without a similar space just isn't worth thinking about.

-With a master bathroom, used by adults only, you can afford to be more adventurous with the decor.
-As well as being more relaxed about the robustness of surfaces, you can splash out on the fixtures and fittings to help create the the dream bathroom you've always wanted.
+With an ensuite bathroom, used by adults only, you can afford to be more adventurous with the decor.
+As well as being more relaxed about the robustness of surfaces, you can splash out on the fixtures and fittings to help create the dream bathroom you've always wanted.

 From embracing that tile you love, to testing out paint colors deemed too bold elsewhere, it's the room where you can have a little fun.
-And if it doesn't work out, it's worth remembering that in a smaller area, any decorating fails will be easier to remedy.
+And if it doesn't work out, it's worth remembering that with small bathroom ideas, any decorating fails will be easier to remedy.

-So whether you have a clear idea of what you want for your ensuite space, have notions for something a little bit different or are starting your bathroom project completely from scratch, we've gathered some gorgeous ideas for ensuites to help you with your powder room plans.
+So whether you have a clear idea of what you want for your ensuite space, have notions for something a little bit different, or are starting your bathroom project completely from scratch, we've gathered some gorgeous ensuite ideas to help you create your dream master bathroom.

 1. Inject the feeling of space with reflective surfaces

 There are lots of clever, space-boosting design tricks that work wonders on an ensuite and make a small bathroom look bigger.

 Decorating with mirrors is top of the list.
 ‘Mirrors are essential for bouncing natural light around the room, instantly brightening and uplifting,’ enthuses Yousef Mansuri, Head of Design at C.P.
 Hart.

 ‘Be brave and experiment with shapes and sizes.
 Oversized mirrors help to make a room look much bigger, while an interesting frame design can add important detail to plain décor.’